ThroneVault/madgwick_py/README.md

+# Fork of morgil's implementation of Madgwick filter:
+# 1. Removed the quaternion class and replaced it with numpy quaternion library
+# 2. MadgwickM.py includes a modified filter where orientation estimate from M&G fields is TRIAD-like - magnetomter only affects yaw

 # madgwick_py: A Python implementation of Madgwick's IMU and AHRS algorithm.

 More information on the algorithm can be found at